SEACrowd/seacrowd.github.io/_pages/events.md

 - [**Current Status of NLP in South East Asia with Insights from Multilingualism and Language Diversity**](https://aclanthology.org/2023.ijcnlp-tutorials.2/).
 Tutorial @ IJCNLP-AACL 2023.

 ## Meet-ups & Hangouts
+- [Coming soon] NAACL 2025 in New Mexico, US
 - COLING 2025 in Abu Dhabi, UAE
 - EMNLP 2024 in Miami, Florida, US
 - ACL 2024 in Bangkok, Thailand